-- It is our preference that all articles are submitted with a profile picture as it makes people relate to what you have written.
+- We prefer all articles submitted with a profile picture as it makes people relate to what you have written.
 Images (.jpg) should be high quality with no distinguishing features in the background such as people or wall posters.
 Also try to avoid the ‘magnolia effect’ sometimes this plain background of a house wall ends up looking an unattractive yellow.

 - Heavy formatting in a word document such as embedded images and boxes.
 Although the effort on submission is appreciated it all has to be stripped out for publishing

 - Too many posed questions.
-For example, don’t just say, when will the UK leave the European Union?
-Tell us when do you think it will happen - two years, ten years?
+For example, don’t just say, will Brexit benefit the UK?
+Tell our visitors if you think it will or not.